-The little beachside town of Palomino has grown from an off-the-beaten-track spot to a hugely beloved traveller destination over the past five years, and with good reason: there’s so much to see and do there, and a trip to Colombia is hardly complete without paying Palomino a visit.
-So here are 11 pretty compelling reasons to visit Palomino at least once in your lifetime.
+The little beachside town of Palomino has grown from an off-the-beaten-track spot to a beloved traveler destination over the past five years, and with good reason: from tubing down lazy rivers to sunbathing on empty golden beaches, there’s plenty to do for active or tired travelers in need of some downtime.
+So here’s why you should visit Palomino, Colombia, at least once in your lifetime.

-The No. 1 tourist activity in Palomino is to ride a tube down the lovely Palomino River from the jungle foothills of the Sierra Nevada de Santa Marta to the Caribbean Sea.
-The activity is fun, cheap, and a wonderful way to experience the calm and natural beauty of one of Colombia’s most unique and irreplaceable ecosystems.
+The top tourist activity in Palomino is to ride a tube down the lovely Palomino River from the jungle foothills of the Sierra Nevada de Santa Marta to the Caribbean Sea.
+The activity is fun, cheap and a wonderful way to experience the calm and natural beauty of one of Colombia’s most unique and irreplaceable ecosystems.

 Beautiful birds and animals

-The jungles surrounding Palomino are part of the Sierra Nevada de Santa Marta, one of the most important ecological regions in Colombia, and named one of the planet’s most important ecological areas by National Geographic.
-A visit to these forests can yield amazing sightings of monkeys, toucans, parrots, and many more unique and beautiful species.
+The jungles surrounding Palomino are part of the Sierra Nevada de Santa Marta, one of the most important ecological regions in Colombia, and named one of the most important ecological areas on Earth by National Geographic.
+A visit to these forests can yield amazing sightings of monkeys, toucans, parrots and many more unique and beautiful species.

-Palomino’s beach is one of the nicest in the Colombian Caribbean: a kilometres long stretch of white-sand fringed by palm trees facing an endless azure blue sea.
+The beach in Palomino is a long stretch of white sand, fringed by palm trees facing an endless azure sea.
 The waves are great for surfing, and there are plenty of beach bars and small restaurants dotting the shoreline.
-Taking a stroll along this lovely beach or sunbathing there for a few hours is a great way to spend some time in Palomino.
+Despite the erosion it has suffered in recent years, taking a stroll along this lovely beach, or sunbathing there for a few hours, is a great way to spend some time in Palomino.

 It’s the perfect place to relax

-There are loads of really active and energetic activities to experience along the Colombian Caribbean coast – the Lost City Trek, travelling up to Punta Gallinas in the Guajira desert, or hiking in Tayrona National Park – so you’ll definitely need a spot to relax at some point.
-Palomino is perfect for that: with not much more to do than wander along the beach, sunbathe, eat seafood, and swim in the pool, it’s the ideal spot to relax.
+There are loads of really active and energetic activities to experience along the Colombian Caribbean coast – such as the Lost City Trek, traveling up to Punta Gallinas in the La Guajira desert or hiking in Tayrona National Park – so you’ll definitely need somewhere to relax eventually.
+Palomino is perfect for that: with not much more to do than wander along the beach, sunbathe, eat seafood and swim in the pool, it’s the ideal spot to kick back.

-With its Caribbean location, Palomino is naturally home to some excellent restaurants serving some of Colombia’s freshest and tastiest seafood.
-The best of them are located at the far end of the beach where the river meets the sea: simple little seafront shacks cook up fresh fried red snapper with coconut rice.
-You might not find a better fish dish in all of Colombia!
+With its Caribbean location, Palomino is naturally home to some excellent restaurants serving some of the freshest and tastiest seafood in Colombia.
+The best of them are at the far end of the beach where the river meets the sea: simple little seafront shacks cook up fresh fried red snapper with coconut rice.
+You may not find a better fish dish in all of Colombia!

 Stunning dawns and dusks

-Colombia has some top-notch hostels these days, and you can always find a top quality spot to spend a night wherever you travel in the country.
-However, Palomino might just be home to a few of the best ones: The Dreamer on The Beach Hostel and Tiki Hut are both located right by the beach and have great bars and restaurants and swimming pools.
+Colombia has some top-notch hostels these days, and you can always find a top-quality spot to spend a night, wherever you travel in the country, but Palomino is home to a few of the best.
+The Dreamer hostel and Tiki Hut are both right by the beach and have great bars and restaurants and swimming pools.
 It’s like staying in a luxury hotel at backpacker prices.

-Palomino is perfectly located for travelling on the Caribbean coast: it’s located on the same long highway that links Santa Marta, Tayrona National Park, the start of the Lost City Trek, and on to La Guajira and the northern Caribbean deserts.
-Therefore, you won’t have to go out of your way at all to enjoy a few days in Palomino, and you’ll be a matter of hours away from some other stunning destinations.
+Palomino is perfectly located for traveling on the Caribbean coast: it’s on the same long highway that links Santa Marta, Tayrona National Park and the start of the Lost City Trek and goes on to La Guajira and the northern Caribbean deserts.
+This means you don’t have to go out of your way to enjoy a few days in Palomino, and you’ll be a matter of hours away from some other stunning destinations.

-There aren’t too many places in the world – perhaps none – where you can sip a tropical cocktail on a Caribbean beach and see snowcapped mountains at the same time!
-The peaks of the Sierra Nevada de Santa Marta are the highest in Colombia and their glacial heights can be spotted on clear days from the Palomino beach.
+There aren’t too many places in the world where you can sip a tropical cocktail on a Caribbean beach and see snow-capped mountains at the same time.
+The peaks of the Sierra Nevada de Santa Marta are the highest in Colombia and their glacial heights can be spotted from the Palomino beach on clear days.

 Horseback riding on the beach

-Such a long expanse of sand is the perfect spot for some beach horseback riding, and luckily there are now tour operators who offer tours to do just that – you can saddle up your horse and gallop through the surf, enjoying the waves crashing around you and feeling the wind in your hair.
-There’s maybe no more liberating experience in Colombia.
+Such a long expanse of sand is the perfect spot for some horse riding, and there are now tour operators who offer the chance to do just that – you can saddle up your horse and gallop through the surf, enjoying the waves crashing around you and feeling the wind in your hair.
+There’s no more liberating experience in Colombia.

-Palomino is fast becoming an essential backpacker stop in Colombia, and the little town has grown according to that trend: from barely having any hostels as little as five or six years ago, to boasting tens of them nowadays, Palomino has grown a lot but has so far escaped any large-scale hotel developments.
-But that could change at any time, so now is very much the time to visit…
+Palomino is fast becoming an essential backpacker stop in Colombia, and the little town has grown accordingly.
+From barely having any hostels five or six years ago to boasting tens of them nowadays, Palomino has grown a lot, but has so far escaped any large-scale hotel developments.
+But that could change at any time, so now is very much the time to visit.